scipy-conference/scipy_proceedings/papers/shujie_fan/pmda.rst

    :label:`fig:rdf`

-The detailed analysis of the individual components in Fig. :ref:`fig:rdf-wait-comp-io` clearly shows that the RDF analysis task requires much more computational effort than the RMSD task and that it is dominated by the compute component, which scales very well to the highest core numbers (Fig. :ref:`fig:rdf-wait-comp-io` B, E).
+The detailed analysis of the individual components in Fig. :ref:`fig:rdf-wait-comp-io` clearly showed that the RDF analysis task required much more computational effort than the RMSD task and that it was dominated by the compute component, which scaled very well to the highest core numbers (Fig. :ref:`fig:rdf-wait-comp-io` B, E).
-For comparison, in serial computation requires about 250~s while read I/O requires less than 10 s, and this ratio is approximately maintained as the read I/O also scales reasonably well (Fig. :ref:`fig:rdf-wait-comp-io` C, F).
+For comparison, serial computation required about 250 s while read I/O required less than 10 s, and this ratio was approximately maintained as the read I/O also scaled reasonably well (Fig. :ref:`fig:rdf-wait-comp-io` C, F).
 The differences between using all cores on a node compared to only using half the cores on each node were small but only using half a node was consistently better, especially in the compute time, and hence the overall performance of the latter approach was better.
 For the shorter trajectory, the wait time seemed to be a sizable factor in reducing performance at higher core numbers (Fig. :ref:`fig:rdf-wait-comp-io` A) although better statistics would be warranted before drawing more solid conclusions.
 The other components (|tuniverse| :math:`< 2` s, |tprepare| :math:`< 4 \times 10^{-5}` s , |tconclude| :math:`< 4 \times 10^{-4}` s) were similar or better (i.e., shorter) than the ones shown for the RMSD task in Fig. :ref:`fig:rms-pre-con-uni` and are not shown; only the time to set up the :code:`Universe` played a role in reducing the scaling performance in the *Lustre-distributed-3nodes* scenario at 60 or more CPU cores.